Frequently asked questions

 The Egg Retrieval is a simple 20-30 minute procedure performed under I.V. sedation, so you should feel no discomfort other than the insertion of the I.V. into your hand or arm.
 Once you are sedated and asleep, a needle will be inserted through each side of the vaginal wall into the follicles of the ovaries, where the eggs will be extracted one by one.

-You can expect to go home within 2-3 hours after the procedure.
-You will need to have a companion as you will not be allowed to drive that day.
-If you travelled, long distance, to the fertility clinic for your egg retrieval procedure, your chosen companion will already have been arranged to take you back to your hotel room.
+You can expect to go home (or back to your hotel) within 2-3 hours after the procedure.
+You will need to have a companion with you, as you will not be allowed to drive that day.
+If you travelled, long distance, to the fertility clinic for your egg retrieval procedure, your chosen companion will already have been arranged to take you back to your hotel room to rest.

 I have work or school to attend.
 Can my appointments and the retrieval be scheduled on a weekend or holiday?

-For your health, safety and security of the cycle, you will be required to attend a number (6-9) of clinical visits throughout the cycle to include weekdays and some weekends to make sure you are doing well on the medications.
+For your health, safety and security of the cycle, you will be required to attend a number (6-9) of clinical visits throughout the cycle to include weekdays and possibly a weekend to make sure you are doing well on the medications.
 Your screening will also need to be completed on a weekday when the professionals providing the screening are in their offices.

 You can typically arrange your appointments fairly early in the morning, if necessary.
 Most clinics open around 8:00am on average.
 You can expect one-month advance notice of approximate dates of your egg retrieval procedure so you can arrange time off from school or work.